-Prior to the Separation and for the three months ended July 31, 2020, the unaudited combined financial statements reflected the financial position, results of operations, and cash flows for the periods presented as historically managed by our former parent and were derived from the consolidated financial statements and accounting records of our former parent in accordance with accounting principles generally accepted in the United States, or GAAP.
-The combined financial statements for the three months ended July 31, 2020 do not necessarily reflect what the financial position, results of operations, and cash flows would have been had we operated as an independent, publicly traded company during the historical periods presented.
-For the three months ended July 31, 2020, the unaudited combined financial statements were prepared on a "carve-out" basis.
+Prior to the Separation, the unaudited combined financial statements reflected the financial position, results of operations, and cash flows for the periods presented as historically managed by our former parent and were derived from the consolidated financial statements and accounting records of our former parent in accordance with accounting principles generally accepted in the United States, or GAAP.
+The combined financial statements for the period prior to the Separation do not necessarily reflect what the financial position, results of operations, and cash flows would have been had we operated as an independent, publicly traded company during the historical periods presented.
+For those periods prior to the Separation, the unaudited combined financial statements were prepared on a "carve-out" basis.

 In addition, for purposes of preparing the combined financial statements, prior to the Separation, on a "carve-out" basis, a portion of our former parent's total corporate expenses were allocated to us based on direct usage when identifiable or, when not directly identifiable, on the basis of proportional net revenue, employee headcount, delivery units, or square footage, as applicable.
 These expense allocations included the cost of corporate functions and resources provided by our former parent, including executive management, finance, accounting, legal, human resources, internal audit, and the related benefit costs associated with such functions, such as stock-based compensation and the cost of our former parent's Springfield, Massachusetts corporate headquarters.
-We were allocated \$2.1 million for the three months ended July 31, 2020 for such corporate expenses, which were included within general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
-For the three months ended July 31, 2020, we were also allocated \$1.6 million of such distribution expenses, which were included within cost of sales; selling, marketing, and distribution expenses; and general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
+For the period prior to the Separation in fiscal 2021, we were allocated \$637,000 and \$2.7 million during our second fiscal quarter 2021 and our fiscal year 2021, respectively, for such corporate expenses, which were included within general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
+For the period prior to the Separation in fiscal 2021, we were also allocated \$290,000 and \$1.9 million, during our second fiscal quarter 2021 and our fiscal year 2021, respectively, of such distribution expenses, which were included within cost of sales; selling, marketing, and distribution expenses; and general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.

-Our unaudited financial statements for the three months ended July 31, 2021 are consolidated financial statements based on the reported results of our company as a standalone company.
+Our unaudited financial statements for the three and six months ended October 31, 2021 are consolidated financial statements based on the reported results of our company as a standalone company.

-First Quarter Fiscal 2021 Highlights
+Second Quarter Fiscal 2022 Highlights

-Our operating results for the three months ended July 31, 2021 included the following:
+Our operating results for the three months ended October 31, 2021 included the following: